 Explore ArcGIS Online on your own and discover what else is possible.
 A few ideas are as follows:

-- Take a related quick exercise to learn how to create an app from the map and use it to record your impressions and recommendations and share them with your business partners.
+- Take a related quick lesson to learn how to create an app from the map and use it to record your impressions and recommendations and share them with your business partners.

 - Find other publicly available maps in Living Atlas and use them to solve spatial problems.

-- Learn more about spatial data exploration and analysis using the following resources: Get started with analysis, Quick exercise: Solve a spatial problem, and Analyzing violent crime.
+- Learn more about spatial data exploration and analysis using the following resources: Get started with analysis, Quick lesson: Solve a spatial problem, and Analyzing violent crime.